 Mean score of companies in the Telecommunications Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Telephone and Data Systems, Inc.'s score of 25 is higher than 65% of the industry.
+Telephone and Data Systems, Inc.'s score of 25 is lower than 68% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.